Mark Stone VGK

 Tampa Bay Lightning

 Gage Goncalves and Dominic James will miss at least the next two games because of undisclosed injuries, Lightning coach Jon Cooper said after practice Monday.
-Goncalves left early in the second period of a 6-2 loss to the Buffalo Sabres on Saturday; he has 20 points (seven goals, 13 assists) and is plus-21 in 54 games.
+Goncalves left early in the second period of a 6-2 loss to the Buffalo Sabres on Saturday.
+He has 20 points (seven goals, 13 assists) and is plus-21 in 54 games.
 James exited the game with 2:48 left following a hit from Michael Kesselring against the boards.
-Kesselring was issued a cross-checking minor penalty.
+Kesselring was issued a minor penalty for cross-checking on the play.
 James has 15 points (seven goals, eight assists) in 43 games.
 Tampa Bay begins a four-game road trip at the Minnesota Wild on Tuesday (9:30 p.m.
 ET; The Spot, HBO MAX, truTV, TNT).

 Los Angeles Kings

-Drew Doughty could return from a lower-body injury as soon as Thursday when the Kings host the New York Islanders.
+Drew Doughty could return from a lower-body injury as soon as Thursday, when the Kings host the New York Islanders.
 Coach D.J.
-Smith said it is possible the defenseman, who will miss his second straight game when the Kings play the Colorado Avalanche on Monday (10:30 p.m.
-ET; FDSNW, KTVD, ALT2), could rejoin the lineup before the current six-game homestand concludes against the Montreal Canadiens on Saturday.
+Smith also said it is possible the defenseman, who has missed two games, could rejoin the lineup before their current six-game homestand concludes against the Montreal Canadiens on Saturday.
 Doughty was injured during an 8-1 loss to the Edmonton Oilers on Thursday and missed a 2-0 win against the Calgary Flames on Saturday.
-He has 14 points (three goals, 11 assists) and leads the Kings with an average ice time of 22:48 in 50 games. … The Kings are waiting on MRI results for forward Joel Armia, who sustained an upper-body injury against the Oilers on Thursday.
-He will not play Monday.
+He has 14 points (three goals, 11 assists) and leads the Kings with an average ice time of 22:48 in 50 games. … The Kings are waiting on MRI results for forward Joel Armia, who sustained an upper-body injury against the Oilers.

 Minnesota Wild

 Robby Fabbri was claimed off waivers by the Wild from the St. Louis Blues on Monday.
 The 30-year-old forward has four points (one goal, three assists) in 15 games this season.
 He won the Stanley Cup with the Blues in 2019. ...
 Marcus Foligno was placed on injured reserve because of a lower-body injury.
-The forward has missed one game since he was injured during a 5-2 loss at the Utah Mammoth on Feb.
+The forward sustained the injury during a 5-2 loss at Utah on Feb.
 27.